 2. A non-refundable application fee of $75.00.

 3. One complete set of transcripts reflecting all undergraduate and graduate work completed or in progress.
-Each transcript must bear the signature of the registrar and the seal of the granting institution and should include the years of attendance, courses taken, grades received, class standing and the degree, certificate or diploma received.
-For immediate access to review, you can upload a copy of your transcript(s) into the Hobson's application system.
+Each transcript must bear the signature of the registrar and the seal of the granting institution and should include the years of attendance, courses that have been taken, grades received, class standing and the degree, certificate or diploma received.
+For immediate access to review, you can upload a copy of your transcript(s) into the application system.

 4. A minimum of three letters of recommendation.